royalapplications/docs/src/products/scripting/objects/connections/royalsshconnection.md

 ### CustomCommandWin
 Type: `string`, Default Value: `Empty String`
 The custom command in case of custom command connection type (for Windows).
+### CustomTerminalWorkDirWin
+Type: `string`, Default Value: `Empty String`
+The initial working directory for the Custom Terminal connection type (for Windows).
 ### Port
 Type: `int`, Default Value: `22`
 Specifies the target port for this connection.
 Default value is 22.